 Yes -- sunscreens and insect repellents with DEET can be applied at the same time, but there are some special considerations.

-- Apply the sunscreen first, followed by the insect repellent containing DEET and follow the directions for each product.
+- apply the sunscreen first, followed by the insect repellent containing DEET and follow the directions for each product.

 The label that is on the container of the insect repellent must state the age limits for children; if no age limits are noted then the repellent can be used in any age range.
 According to the CDC, most repellents can be used on children aged >2 months.

 - Oil of Lemon Eucalyptus should NOT be used on children under 3 years.

 No serious illness has been linked to the use of DEET in children when used as directed.
 DEET is the only repellent with recommendations for children from The American Academy of Pediatrics (AAP).
-The AAP states “insect repellents containing DEET with a concentration of 10 percent appear to be as safe as products with a concentration of 30 perent when used according to the directions on the product labels.”
+The AAP states “insect repellents containing DEET with a concentration of 10% appear to be as safe as products with a concentration of 30% when used according to the directions on the product labels.”
 The AAP recommends that insect repellents NOT be used on infants less than 2 months of age.

 Parents should choose a repellent based on the amount of outdoor time, exposure to mosquitoes, and risk of mosquito-transmitted disease in the area.

 When applying insect repellent to children:

-- Apply to your own hands then rub onto the child; do not allow a child to apply it themselves
+- apply to your own hands then rub onto the child; do not allow a child to apply it themselves

-- Avoid a child’s eyes, mouth, and use sparingly around ears
+- avoid a child’s eyes, mouth, and use sparingly around ears

-- Do not apply repellent to areas with open wounds
+- do not apply repellent to areas with open wounds

-- Do not apply repellent under clothing; wash treated clothing before wearing again
+- do not apply repellent under clothing; wash treated clothing before wearing again

-- Wash the treated skin with soap and water when you have returned indoors
+- wash the treated skin with soap and water when you have returned indoors

-- Keep repellents out of reach of children and pets
+- keep repellents out of reach of children and pets.

 According to the CDC, there are no additional precautions for pregnant or breastfeeding women; the standard safety tips and directions for use should be followed.
 As always, if you have questions or concerns, contact your healthcare provider.

 - CDC.
 West Nile Virus.
-Questions and Answers.
-Accessed April 18, 2013. http://www.cdc.gov/ncidod/dvbid/westnile/qa/insect_repellent.htm
+Accessed April 8, 2021. https://www.cdc.gov/westnile/index.html

 - Fradin MS, Day JF.
 Comparative efficacy of insect repellents against mosquito bites.
 N Engl J Med.
 2002; 347:13-8.

 - Insect Repellents.
 The Medical Letter.
 Vol 54 (1399).
 September 17, 2012.
-Accessed 4/18/2013.
+Accessed February 20, 2019.